Carnegie Deli: Cuisine and culture

 The deli's corned beef and pastrami, celebrated by smoked meat connoisseurs nationwide, were cured in the store's cellar using Steiner's own recipe in a two-week-long curing process.
 The Carnegie Deli used a half-ton of brisket to prepare a week's supply of corned beef by the time of his death.
 Steiner admitted, "You could eat it after seven days, but if you wait until the 13th you're in heaven."
 The Carnegie Deli was the favorite hangout of comedian Henny Youngman, and Adam Sandler included a reference to the deli in "The Chanukah Song" in 1996.
-Steiner was eulogized by comedian Henny Youngman as "the deli lama."
+Steiner was eulogized by Youngman as "the deli lama."

-The walls of the deli were nearly completely covered with autographed pictures of celebrities who have eaten there.
-Menu items have been named after famous patrons, including a corned beef and pastrami sandwich named after Woody Allen after the deli served as a filming location for Broadway Danny Rose.
-A number of items on the menu feature Broadway themes and Yiddish vocabulary, including dishes like "nosh, nosh, Nanette" (after the musical, "No, No, Nanette") and "the egg and oy" ("The Egg and I").
-There are also some humorous items in the menu, like the famous liver sandwich named "50 Ways to Love Your Liver" after the Paul Simon song "50 Ways to Leave Your Lover."
-It is a place many reporters in the city frequent, including staffers from Black Rock (aka the CBS Building) like Bob Simon.
+The walls of the deli were nearly completely covered with autographed pictures of celebrities who had eaten there.
+Menu items were named after famous patrons, including a corned beef and pastrami sandwich named after Woody Allen after the deli served as a filming location for Broadway Danny Rose.
+A number of items on the menu featured Broadway themes and Yiddish vocabulary, including such dishes as "nosh, nosh, Nanette" (after the musical "No, No, Nanette") and "the egg and oy" ("The Egg and I").
+There were also some humorous items in the menu, such as the famous liver sandwich named "50 Ways to Love Your Liver" after the Paul Simon song "50 Ways to Leave Your Lover."
+It was a place frequented by many reporters in the city, including staffers from Black Rock (aka the CBS Building) such as Bob Simon.

 In March 2012, the deli introduced a sandwich dedicated to newly arrived New York Jets quarterback Tim Tebow.
-The sandwich, named the "Jetbow", was priced at $22.22, weighs in at 3.5 lbs and consists of corned beef, pastrami, roast beef, American cheese, lettuce and tomato on white bread.
+The sandwich, named the "Jetbow", was priced at $22.22, weighed in at 3.5 lbs and consisted of corned beef, pastrami, roast beef, American cheese, lettuce and tomato on white bread.

 In 2021, Carnegie Deli announced a collaboration with comedian Mel Brooks, in which the deli offered specialty foods to complement Brooks' memoir, All About Me!